 Caswell Beach home prices are not only among the most expensive in North Carolina, but Caswell Beach real estate also consistently ranks among the most expensive in America.

-Caswell Beach is a decidedly white-collar town, with fully 86.16% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Caswell Beach is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Caswell Beach who work in healthcare (28.13%), sales jobs (14.73%), and management occupations (8.93%).
+Unlike some towns, Caswell Beach isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Caswell Beach are a mix of both white- and blue-collar jobs.
+Overall, Caswell Beach is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Caswell Beach who work in healthcare (29.30%), management occupations (11.16%), and sales jobs (9.30%).

 Also of interest is that Caswell Beach has more people living here who work in computers and math than 95% of the places in the US.

-Caswell Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Caswell Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Being a small town, Caswell Beach does not have a public transit system used by locals to get to and from work.
+Caswell Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Caswell Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caswell Beach residents report their race to be White, followed by Asian.
 Important ancestries of people in Caswell Beach include English, German, Irish, Italian, and Scottish.